 Bringing the gallery to the people!

-There’s a few of us at the moment in the education team: a student intern, a visitor assistant and myself working collaboratively as a ‘Think Tank’ to dream up new ideas for bringing the ideas of a gallery and its artworks to the people of Leeds.
+There’s a few of us at the moment in the education team: a student intern, a visitor assistant and I working collaboratively as a ‘Think Tank’ to dream up new ideas for bringing the ideas of a gallery and artworks to the people of Leeds.
 The gallery offers a place where you can see the world through the eyes of artists and it can make you think differently and reflect on our own experience.

 Artspace on the Move